 - <set> is a digit ("1"-"9") indicating which set of additional measurements is being requested. - <time> is the time in seconds (three digits) until the measurement will be ready.
-The LeveLine® always places a value of "000" in this field. - <nr-values> is a two-digit number ("00"-"20") specifying the number of measurements that will be returned by subsequent D commands.
-The LeveLine® always places a value of "00" in this field.
+The LeveLine[®] always places a value of "000" in this field. - <nr-values> is a two-digit number ("00"-"20") specifying the number of measurements that will be returned by subsequent D commands.
+The number of values returned will vary with the model of LeveLine[®].

-6.5.11.
+6.6.11.
 Start Concurrent Measurement and Request CRC